kach/nearley/README.md

     not_a_letter -> [^a-zA-Z]

-The `.` character can be used to represent "any character".
+The `.` character can be used to represent any character.

 ### Case-insensitive String Literals